For customer support teams, a help desk solution is essential for managing incoming requests, and keeping operations organized as volume grows.

 - AI Shopping Assistant: Proactively engages website visitors with real-time product recommendations and personalized discounts based on their browsing behavior.

-- In-ticket actions: Agents can trigger refunds, cancel orders, or suggest products and discounts while replying to customers.
+- In-ticket actions: Agents can trigger refunds, cancel orders, and suggest products and discounts while replying to customers.

 | Pros | Cons |